Panel User Guide

 Issuing a Request for Quote (RFQ)

-Agencies should consult with their internal procurement advisors as there may be Agency specific requirements in determining an approach to market.
+Entities should consult with their internal procurement advisors as there may be entity specific requirements in determining an approach to market.
 It is important to document the reasons underpinning the approach to market, including the number of quotes requested and how value for money will be determined.
+Finance recommends approaching more than one supplier for each quote to drive the best value for money, with at least one SME Service Provider included in all RFQs.
 Competition is a key element of the Commonwealth Procurement Framework.
+Entities should use the downloadable RFQ available on the MAS Panel webpage under the ‘Documents’ drop down menu.
+The document provides a simple, streamlined and consistent approach to using the Panel.

-Agencies can approach Service Providers to submit detailed quotes that are more competitive than the Panel rates or represent better value for money in terms of innovative pricing structures (such as through fixed prices).
+Entities can approach Service Providers to submit detailed quotes that are more competitive than the Panel rates or represent better value for money in terms of innovative pricing structures (such as through fixed prices).

-When issuing an RFQ, Agencies can select whether or not a Service Provider can nominate Subcontractors to undertake any or all of the Services.
+When issuing an RFQ, entities can select whether or not a Service Provider can nominate Subcontractors to undertake any or all of the Services.
 When assessing a quotation that nominates subcontractors, the Fees cannot exceed the Service Provider’s fees in the Head Agreement.

 Issuing an Order for Services